sathishmepco/Java-Interview-Programs/README.md

 11. Write a Java Program to ***Move all Zeros to Start of the Array***. [[Solution]](InterviewPrograms/src/com/java/array/MoveAllZerosToFront.java)
 12. Write a Java Program to remove the given element from the Array.
 13. Write a Java Program to reverse the given array without using additional Array. [[Solution]](InterviewPrograms/src/com/java/array/ReverseArray.java)
+14. Write a program to find the Most Frequent Element in an given array.
+15. Write a program to find out Duplicate Element in an given array.
+16. Find the pair of elements(X+Y) in the array whoose sum is equal to given number Z.

 # Sorting
 1. Bubble Sort <a href="InterviewPrograms/src/com/algorithm/sorting/BubbleSort.java" target="_blank"> [Solution] </a>